 More people in Neason Hill choose to walk to work each day (12.7%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Neason Hill neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Neason Hill neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 58.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.7% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Single parenting is hard.
 But you don't have to tell the Neason Hill neighborhood about it; they already know.
 17.8% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 95.5% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.